Why does my baby or child cry?

-In our modern western world expressing feelings is often not well accepted, especially in children and babies.
+In the modern Western world expressing feelings is often not well accepted, especially in children and babies.
 I remember as a young mother being asked countless times whether I had a good baby.
 This question really seemed to be asking whether my baby cried a lot.
-I imagine for parents whose baby do need to cry a lot this question could leave a parent feeling either they or their baby is not good.
+I imagine for parents whose baby does need to cry a lot, that this question could leave a parent feeling either they or their baby is not good.
 The other message that comes through this seemingly harmless question is that crying is bad.

-I wonder if you can remember a time when you were really upset about something, and had a really big cry.
-What was it like and how did you feel afterwards?
+I wonder if you can remember a time when you were really upset about something and had a really big cry.
+What was it like and how did you feel afterward?
 Maybe you can’t remember such a time because you have not been able to cry.
-Do you have any thoughts or feeling about crying?
+Do you have any thoughts or feelings about crying?
 What would it mean to you to have a big cry with someone?
 What do you imagine someone might think about you if you cried?
-Can you remember a time when you had something really important to share or had some big feeling and for some reason someone was not able to respond to you or worse maybe they made you feel bad for having them.
+Can you remember a time when you had something really important to share or had some big feeling and for some reason, someone was not able to respond to you or worse maybe they made you feel bad for having them?
 How did you feel?
 What did you think about yourself?

-If you stay in touch for a moment with these feelings and thoughts from that time I wonder how you would have liked to have be responded to?
+If you stay in touch for a moment with these feelings and thoughts from that time I wonder how you would have liked to have been responded to?
 What would you have liked someone to say?
 What would you have loved them to do?
-Babies and children are no different from us when they have big emotions they need us to respond to them in the same way we would like someone to respond to us with empathy and compassion.
+Babies and children are no different from us.
+When they have big emotions they need us to respond to them in the same way we would like someone to respond to us – with empathy and compassion.

 The process of being seen and heard when expressing emotions creates safety around emotional expression and is fundamental to a developing human being.
-It will also ensure when children grown up they will become emotionally intelligent adults.
+It will also ensure, when children have grown up, they will become emotionally intelligent adults.

-Crying in babies happens for two reasons one is to meet a physical need and the other is to release from emotional stress.
-It is very important to meet a babies physical needs and respond quickly and appropriately.
-A parent who is well attuned to their babies physical needs will teach their baby that it is safe to have needs and as they grow into adults that these needs can be met.
-If a baby cries excessively one day or has a very high pitch cry it may be necessary to seek medical attention.
+Crying in babies happens for two reasons.
+One is to meet a physical need and the other is to release from emotional stress.
+It is very important to meet a baby’s physical needs and respond quickly and appropriately.
+A parent who is well attuned to their baby’s physical needs will teach their baby that it is safe to have needs and as they grow into adults that these needs can be met.
+If a baby cries excessively one day or has a very high-pitched cry it may be necessary to seek medical attention.

-When you are sure that all your babies physical needs are met and there is no medical problem and your baby continues to cry – you can then lovingly hold them in your arms while they cry.
+When you are sure that all your baby’s physical needs are met and there is no medical problem, and yet your baby continues to cry, then you can lovingly hold them in your arms while they cry.
 I always encourage parents to notice what their baby is like after they have had a cry in the loving arms of a parent.
-Are they more peaceful, more connected can they sleep more easily?
+Are they more peaceful, more connected, can they sleep more easily?

-Some mothers may say that there babies world is calm and there is nothing to upset the.
-While I agree that the removal of external stimulation from a young baby is important, in my experience there are still many things that may happen in a babies life from which they may need to release emotions:
+Some mothers may say that their baby’s world is calm and there is nothing to upset them.
+While I agree that the removal of external stimulation from a young baby is important, in my experience there are still many things that may happen in a baby’s life from which they may need to release emotions:

-- A baby may need to heal and cry from prenatal stress such a moving house, relationship or work difficulties, financial stress and other issues.
+- A baby may need to heal and cry from prenatal stress such as moving house, relationship or work difficulties, financial stress and other issues.